-- In order to set up the cameras to acquire simultaneously and synchronously in either Solis (or iQ), two instances of the software are required to be open, one for each camera.
+In order to set up the cameras to acquire simultaneously and synchronously in either Solis (or iQ), two instances of the software are required to be open, one for each camera.

-- Set the trigger of camera 1 to be internal
+Set the trigger of camera 1 to be internal

-- Set the trigger of camera 2 to be external
+Set the trigger of camera 2 to be external

-- In this mode camera 2 will wait in a state of readiness for camera 1 to "trigger it" to capture images.
+In this mode camera 2 will wait in a state of readiness for camera 1 to "trigger it" to capture images.
 The exposure of camera 1 needs to be set marginally longer than the exposure of camera 2.
 If the exposure for camera 1 is too short there won’t be sufficient pulses available to trigger camera 2 to acquire all of the images in a kinetic series.
 A general rule of thumb is to set the exposure of camera 1 to be the same or longer than the read-out of the sensor.

-- In order to achieve the fastest possible acquisition speed from both cameras, set the exposure of camera 1 to be the same as the readout, otherwise set the exposure to be longer.
+In order to achieve the fastest possible acquisition speed from both cameras, set the exposure of camera 1 to be the same as the readout, otherwise set the exposure to be longer.

-- In the ‘Master - Slave’ mode, the exposure for camera 2 does not need to be set as it will trigger off of the pulses from camera 1.
+In the ‘Master - Peripheral’ mode, the exposure for camera 2 does not need to be set as it will trigger off of the pulses from camera 1.
 The exposure setting for camera 2 should be zero.
 This is because it is effectively the delay between camera 1 acquiring its internal trigger and sending a pulse to camera 2 to acquire.
 This ensures synchronous acquisition.

 Once the settings are ready click for camera 2 so it is ready to pick up the trigger from camera 1.

 To start the acquisition click for camera 1.

-- The cameras will now acquire simultaneous images as per the protocol entered.
+The cameras will now acquire simultaneous images as per the protocol entered.

 For simultaneous External Trigger Dual Camera Operation

-- Connect both cameras to the external trigger using a BNC T-piece.
+Connect both cameras to the external trigger using a BNC T-piece.

 Both camera 1 and 2 should be set in External Trigger mode.

 Enter the same acquisition parameters for each camera.

 Click for both cameras so that both cameras are ready for the external trigger

 Once external trigger fires acquisition will proceed for both cameras simultaneously.</li

-- Note that each camera should be on it's own card, although it is possible to run both off of a single card this would need to be tested for the specific setup.
+Note that each camera should be on it's own card, although it is possible to run both off of a single card this would need to be tested for the specific setup.